‘We are damned fools’: scientist who sounded climate alarm in 80s warns of worse to come

 Global carbon emissions at record levels with no signs of shrinking

-The analysis, by the Global Carbon Project, calculates Earth’s “carbon budget“, which is how much CO₂ humans have released, and how much has been removed from the atmosphere by…Continue readingGlobal carbon emissions at record levels with no signs of shrinking
+The analysis, by the Global Carbon Project, calculates Earth’s “carbon budget“, which is how much CO₂ humans have released, and how much has been removed from the atmosphere by the oceans…Continue readingGlobal carbon emissions at record levels with no signs of shrinking

 Biden courted oil companies before threatening them with windfall tax

-Before President Biden lambasted oil companies for excess profits and threatened to slap a “windfall tax” on them, several of his top energy advisers privately attempted to woo that…Continue readingBiden courted oil companies before threatening them with windfall tax
+Before President Biden lambasted oil companies for excess profits and threatened to slap a “windfall tax” on them, several of his top energy advisers privately attempted to woo that same industry…Continue readingBiden courted oil companies before threatening them with windfall tax

 Climate change emissions from buildings and construction hit a new high

 The building and construction sector’s energy consumption and CO2 emissions have rebounded from the COVID-19 pandemic to an all-time high.
-The sector accounted for more than 34% of energy…Continue readingClimate change emissions from buildings and construction hit a new high
+The sector accounted for more than 34% of energy demand and…Continue readingClimate change emissions from buildings and construction hit a new high

 Global air travel rebounds to 74% of pre-pandemic levels

-Passenger traffic reached 74% of pre-pandemic levels in September as people rushed back to travel following the lifting of COVID-19 restrictions, data from the International Air Transport Association (IATA)…Continue readingGlobal air travel rebounds to 74% of pre-pandemic levels
+Passenger traffic reached 74% of pre-pandemic levels in September as people rushed back to travel following the lifting of COVID-19 restrictions, data from the International Air Transport Association (IATA) has shown.…Continue readingGlobal air travel rebounds to 74% of pre-pandemic levels

 UN: World is on ‘highway to climate hell’